GST/HST Exempt and Zero-Rated Goods and Services in Canada

 - Farm equipment such as tractors, seeders, planters, and processing equipment.

 - Prescription Drugs and dispensing fees are zero-rated.
-Most over the counter medications such as aspirin, vitamins and minerals, cold remedies, bandages, etc. are not zero-rated and GST/HST must be charged.
+Most off-the-shelf non-prescription medications such as aspirin, vitamins and minerals, cold remedies, bandages, etc. are not zero-rated and GST/HST must be charged.
 (Generally, if the item does not require a prescription and is intended to treat a minor ailment it is not zero-rated.)
-If the item is an over-the-counter product that does not require a prescription, it is not zero-rated - GST/HST is charged even if a prescription has been issued for the item.
+If the item is an over-the-counter product, meaning it is physically controlled by a pharmacist, and does not require a prescription, it is not zero-rated - GST/HST is charged.
+It is not taxable if a prescription has been issued for the item.

 - Freight transportation services that involve the movement of goods from Canada to another country and vice versa.